-At the London games, Alex was the deck reporter for diving and she served as a sports desk reporter in 2010 at the Winter Olympics from Vancouver and in 2016 at the Summer Olympics from Rio.
-In August of 2008, Alex was one of NBC’s hosts during its unprecedented coverage of the Beijing Olympics, where she anchored six hours of Olympic coverage nightly.
+At the London games, Alex was the deck reporter for diving, and she served as a sports desk reporter in 2010 at the Winter Olympics from Vancouver and in 2016 at the Summer Olympics from Rio.
+In August of 2008, Alex was one of NBC’s hosts during its unprecedented coverage of the Beijing Olympics, where she anchored six hours of overnight Olympic coverage daily.